Key takeaways:

 Asthma flares don’t usually cause congestion, runny nose, or sneezing.
 But if your allergies triggered your asthma attack, you may feel all of these symptoms.

-How do you treat a cough from allergies?
+How do you treat an allergy cough?

 Combining these options may bring you the best relief.
 It can take a while to figure out which combination works best for you.
 Some allergy treatments may stop working for you over time.
 So you may need to switch up your approach once in a while.